toko-bifrost/ms-teams-deploy-card/README.md

 1. Add the following to your repository's configs on Settings > Secrets.

-   - `CI_GITHUB_TOKEN` - your [Personal Access Token](https://github.com/settings/tokens) to assume basic authentication on Github APIs.
+   - `CI_GITHUB_TOKEN` - your [Personal Access Token](https://github.com/settings/tokens) to assume the basic authentication and other authorizations in Github API.
 This should at least have full permissions to `repo` and `workflow`.
    - `MS_TEAMS_WEBHOOK_URI` - the [webhook URI](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook) of the dedicated Microsoft Teams channel for notification.

 2. Add this `step` on your workflow code as one of the earlier `steps`: